Updated November 3, 2021; Original Post: May 4, 2018

 - disabled with a mental, physical, or developmental disability and “substantially unable” to protect themselves from harm

 Robbery is a second degree felony in Texas, and aggravated robbery is a first degree felony.
-Since felony charges are serious, you must seek skilled criminal counsel right away to minimize the negative impact of your charges.
+Since felony charges are serious, you must seek skilled criminal defense counsel right away to minimize the negative impact of your charges.

 Common Defenses to Texas Robbery Charges